Mobility Solution for the Elderly (Graduation Project)

 Context

-This graduation project focuses on developing a mobility solution tailored to the unique challenges faced by semi-dependent elderly individuals.
-This demographic often struggles with mobility due to aging, illness, or motor neuron degradation, which limits their independence and affects their sense of pride.
+The graduation project focuses on developing a mobility solution tailored to the unique challenges faced by semi-dependent elderly individuals.
+This demographic often struggles with mobility due to ageing, illness, or motor neuron degradation, which limits their independence and affects their sense of pride.

 The project involved extensive research to understand the factors affecting mobility, examining physiological, psychological, societal, and environmental influences.
 Through interviews and observations of daily routines, the project gained insights into the needs, struggles, and aspirations of semi-elderly individuals.
 A key finding was that a successful mobility device must address physical functionality while enhancing independence, self-worth, and dignity, countering the stigmas associated with mobility aids.